-- The Revenues decreased by 31.2% overall in Fiscal Year 2022/2023 as follows: - FTA funds decreased approximately \$6.6 million with the exhaustion of CARES and ARP funding and return to regular FTA funding that usually requires a local match as well as the new pass-through funding to local agencies will not be known until the final budget. - Federal funds were further reduced by \$0.3 million with STP funds for the Highway Project Managements project as the project continues toward completion. - State grant funding within the general fund decreased by \$0.2 million over multiple grant types (Prop 1B, REAP and STPG) with the completion of capital and demonstration projects as well as consultant studies. - Local funds decreased by \$24,000 for normal fluctuation in local funding. - The Expenditures decreased 1.5% overall in Fiscal Year 2022/2023 as follows: - In the Transit and Transportation Program: - A \$55,100 increase in the Accessible Mobility Services (formerly Senior and Disabled Transportation Services) budget for increased contract costs. - A \$0.1 million decrease in Regional Transit Technology budget for the completion of the new mobility pass program. - A \$4.2 million decrease in the Transit Grant Administration budget for federal pass-through sub-recipient projects that will not be added until the final budget. - In the Highway Program: - A \$0.3 million decrease in the Highway Project Management and Monitoring budget is largely due to the partial completion of the U.S. 101 PAED study. - In the Rail Program: - A \$3.3 million increase in the Metrolink budget for additional operational and capital costs. - In the Planning and Programming Program: - A \$0.3 million decrease in Regional Transit Planning for the completion of the Coordinated Plan and TIES studies. - A \$0.1 million increase in Regional Transportation Planning for the completion of the Freight study offset by new data analytics software. - A \$69,400 increase for additional staff time on Transportation Programming and Reporting projects. - In the General Government Program: - A \$38,400 increase in Community Outreach for consultant and staffing costs. - A \$0.9 million increase in Management and Administration for a onetime pension liability payment offset by lower staffing and relocation costs. - Transfers in/out increased by 28.1% or \$4.6 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000. - The fund balance is expected to decrease to \$60,893 after the beginning fund balance was adjusted for anticipated changes and carry-over funding expended.
-This is a reduction of carry-over funding that is expected to be used in the current fiscal year.
+- The Revenues decreased by 19.1 percent overall in Fiscal Year 2022/2023 as follows: - FTA funds decreased approximately \$4.2 million with the exhaustion of CARES and ARP funding and return to regular FTA funding that usually requires a local match offset by the new pass-through funding to local agencies. - Federal funds were further reduced by \$0.3 million with STP funds for the Highway Project Managements project as the project continues toward completion. - State grant funding within the general fund increased by \$0.1 million over multiple grant types (Prop 1B, REAP and STPG) with the completion of capital and demonstration projects as well as consultant studies. - Local funds decreased by \$24,000 for normal fluctuation in local funding. - The Expenditures increased 11.2% overall in Fiscal Year 2022/2023 as follows: - In the Transit and Transportation Program: - A \$55,100 increase in the Accessible Mobility Services (formerly Senior and Disabled Transportation Services) budget for increased contract costs. - A \$0.1 million decrease in Regional Transit Technology budget for the completion of the new AVL and mobility pass programs. - A \$1.7 million decrease in the Transit Grant Administration budget for the completion of federal pass-through sub-recipient projects offset by new federal pass-through projects. - In the Highway Program: - A \$0.3 million decrease in the Highway Project Management and Monitoring budget is largely due to the partial completion of the U.S. 101 PAED study. - In the Rail Program: - A \$5.4 million increase in the Metrolink budget for additional operational and carry-over capital costs and the addition of the SCORE project. - In the Planning and Programming Program: - A \$0.2 million decrease in Regional Transit Planning for the near completion of the Coordinated Plan and TIES studies offset by the TDA triennial performance audit. - A \$0.5 million increase in Regional Transportation Planning for the near completion of the Freight study offset by new data analytics software and the inclusion of the 101-Conejo wildlife tracking study in partnership with the park service. - A \$69,400 increase for additional staff time on Transportation Programming and Reporting projects. - In the General Government Program: - A \$0.9 million increase in Management and Administration for a onetime pension liability payment offset by lower staffing and relocation costs. - Transfers in/out increased by 41.3% or \$6.7 million due to normal project fluctuation. - The Contingency Reserve for the general fund remains at \$50,000. - The fund balance is expected to be \$60,893 after the beginning fund balance was adjusted for anticipated changes and carry-over funding expended.